downingbots/MOLMO_with_WidowX_Arm/README.md

    chosen, but MOLMO was not up to the task.
 This repository is described in more detail below.

-# PYTHON-ONLY WIDOWX ARM CONTROLLER
+# POINT-AND-CLICK PYTHON-ONLY WIDOWX ARM CONTROLLER

 Trossen provides a ROS1 controller for the widowX arm.
 This repository provides a python-only controller for Trossen Robot Arm Mark II that